dorkamotorka/RoboCup-project/report.md

 <img src="https://user-images.githubusercontent.com/48418580/125604669-9964c653-2583-44c4-a4e0-32ac0fad222f.png" width="450" height="450"> <img src="https://user-images.githubusercontent.com/48418580/125604723-97ef5800-9802-4174-a52b-7ec5fa39491a.png" width="450" height="450">

+### Searching for Box

+NAO spins on spot and after each in-place rotation it checks whether is sees a red T-shaped object.
+Once red object is detected and the orientation error is aprox. the same as the smallest in place turn angle NAO can do, robot transitions to moving towards it.

 ### Moving towards the box

 First the robot turns towards the object such that it is aproximately perpendicular to the object.
 Calculated using: